I started making infographics back in the dinosaur days when artwork was produced with pens and

 https://wp.me/p7LiLW-Mw

 Made the big switch to desktop publishing in the late 1980s.
-Despite all the changes in the way that information graphics are delivered to the public, and the massive advances in the available tools, there’s a constant light to follow for all of us: The well-proven principles of clear visual explanation.
+There have been a lot of changes during my career in the way that information graphics are delivered to the public, and huge advances in the available tools.
+However, there’s a constant light to follow for all of us: The well-proven principles of clear visual explanation.
 They’ve been around for a very long time.

 https://wp.me/p7LiLW-Je